jgmalcolm/jgmalcolm.github.io/_drafts/grad-school.md

 ---
 layout: post
-title: "Grad school: advice and reflections"
+title: "Grad school: What I wish I did"
 ---

 You're only stupid enough to get a PhD once.
 Here are some lessons learned and advice.

-- my story
-  - technical PhD
-  - advisors, committee
-  - links to projects and pubs
-  - AccelerEyes, ArrayFire, med school
-- work on important projects
+- Work on important projects
   - even if starting on a grinding project, use the experience to know the tools and keep your eyes open
-  - Hamming
+  - Richard Hamming
   - follow rockstars (in any field)
     - study their techniques and writing
     - every year, understand the Nobel and be able to explain to friends and family
+- Find a rockstar advisor
+  - query their students and other faculty
-- blog
+- Create a blog
   - practice effective communication
   - evolve your thinking
+  - personal website == personal brand
+    - don't start advertising yourself at the end
   - great way to show your advisor what you're up to
   - can do without spilling the beans on your upcoming papers
-- source control
+- Use source control
   - version both code and data
   - get your research group involved
     - private repos for non-public stuff